Deuchnord/no-ai-bundle/README.md

 ### Can I allow some crawlers to visit my website?

 Such a feature is not planned.
-If you really want it, the best solution would be to decorate the `Deuchnord\NoAiBundle\LlmDetection` service.
+If you really want it, the best solution would be to [decorate](https://symfony.com/doc/current/service_container/service_decoration.html) the `Deuchnord\NoAiBundle\LlmDetectionInterface` service.

 ### I am the CEO of a generative AI company and I hate this bundle